 - a) The carrier will make all reasonable efforts to transport the passenger and their baggage at the times indicated in its timetable and according to schedule; however, flight times are not guaranteed. - b) Personalized documents, such as a ticket/itinerary issued by the carrier for the passenger, which are consistent with the reservation held by the passenger form part of the contract of carriage between the carrier and the passenger. - c) The passenger holding a confirmed ticketed reservation must present themselves for carriage in accordance with this tariff having complied fully with the carrier's applicable reservation, ticketing, check-in and boarding requirements within the time limits as set out in Rule 40. - d) The passenger who attempts to check-in after the carrier's check-in deadline or presents themselves at the boarding area after the carrier's boarding time deadline as specified under Rule 40(E), Check-in time limits, will not receive consideration per Rule 95 and will have their reservations cancelled as specified under Rule 105, Refusal to transport. - e) A denial of boarding that is directly attributable to an earlier delay or cancellation that is due to situations outside the carrier's control, is considered to also be due to situations outside that carrier's control if that carrier took all reasonable measures to mitigate the impact of the earlier flight delay or cancellation. - f) For international itineraries, irrespective of the treatment that they may have received, a passenger may invoke the provisions of the Convention regarding liability in the case of passenger delay.
-(See Rule 121(B)(12), Liability international transportation, passenger delay) - g) For domestic itineraries, irrespective of the treatment that they may have received, a passenger may invoke provisions such as those that are set out in Rule 120(C)(6), Liability domestic transportation, passenger delay.
+(See Rule 121(B)(12), Liability international transportation, passenger delay) - 3) Situations outside the carrier's control - a) Situations outside the carrier's control, include, but are not limited to the following:

-- 3) Situations outside the carrier's control - a) Situations outside the carrier's control, include, but are not limited to the following: - 1. war or political instability; - 2. illegal acts or sabotage; - 3. meteorological conditions or natural disasters that make the safe operation of the aircraft impossible; - instructions from air traffic control; - 5. a NOTAM, (Notice to Airmen) as defined in subsection 101.01(1) of the Canadian Aviation Regulations; - 6. a security threat; - 7. airport operation issues; - 8. a medical emergency; - 9. a collision with wildlife; - 10. a labour disruption within the carrier or within at an essential service provider such as an airport or an air navigation service provider; - 11. a manufacturing defect in an aircraft that reduces the safety of passengers and that was identified by the manufacturer of the aircraft concerned, or by a competent authority; and - 12. an order or instruction from an official of a state or a law enforcement agency or from a person responsible for airport security. - 4) Communication with passengers denial of boarding outside the carrier's control - a) Carrier will communicate with passengers in accordance with the provisions of Rule 97, Communication of information cancellation, delay, tarmac delay or denial of boarding. - 5) Alternate arrangements denial of boarding outside the carrier's control - a) If there is denial of boarding due to situations outside the carrier's control, the carrier will provide alternate travel arrangements free of charge to ensure that passengers complete their itinerary as soon as feasible:
+- 1. war or political instability; - 2. illegal acts or sabotage; - 3. meteorological conditions or natural disasters that make the safe operation of the aircraft impossible; - 4. instructions from air traffic control; - 5. a NOTAM, (Notice to Airmen) as defined in subsection 101.01(1) of the Canadian Aviation Regulations; - 6. a security threat; - airport operation issues; - a medical emergency; - 9. a collision with wildlife; - a labour disruption within the carrier or within at an essential service provider such as an airport or an air navigation service provider; - 11. a manufacturing defect in an aircraft that reduces the safety of passengers and that was identified by the manufacturer of the aircraft concerned, or by a competent authority; and - 12. an order or instruction from an official of a state or a law enforcement agency or from a person responsible for airport security. - 4) Communication with passengers denial of boarding outside the carrier's control - a) Carrier will communicate with passengers in accordance with the provisions of Rule 97, Communication of information cancellation, delay, tarmac delay or denial of boarding. - 5) Alternate arrangements denial of boarding outside the carrier's control - a) If there is denial of boarding due to situations outside the carrier's control, the carrier will provide alternate travel arrangements free of charge to ensure that passengers complete their itinerary as soon as feasible: